Bracknell Town F.C.: History

 Further league reorganisation in 2002 saw Bracknell placed in Division One South, and two seasons later they were transferred to Division One West of the Southern League; this became Division One South and West in 2006.
 After finishing bottom of the division in 2009–10, they were relegated to the Premier Division of the Hellenic League.
 They were relegated again, this time to Division One East, at the end of the 2011–12 season after finishing bottom of the Premier Division.
 Despite finishing only fifth in Division One East the following season, the club was promoted back to the Premier Division.
 The 2016–17 season saw the club win three cups; the Hellenic League Challenge Cup was won by defeating Highworth Town 2–0 in the final; the Berks & Bucks County Senior Trophy was secured with a 2–0 win against Binfield, whilst the club beat Binfield again in the Reading Senior Cup final.

 In 2017–18 Bracknell were runners-up in the Hellenic League Premier Division, earning promotion to the South Central Division of the Isthmian League, as well as retaining the Challenge Cup with a 3–1 win over Thatcham Town in the final.
 The following season saw them finish as runners-up in the Isthmian League's South Central Division, qualifying for the promotion play-offs.
 After beating Westfield 2–1 in the semi-finals, they lost 3–0 to Cheshunt in the final.
 In 2021–22 the club won the division, securing the championship by mid-March, earning promotion to the Premier Division South of the Southern League.

 The 2022–23 season saw Bracknell qualify for the first round of the FA Cup for the second time, with the club losing 3–0 at home to Ipswich Town.
+They went on to finish as runners-up in the Premier Division South.
+In the subsequent play-offs, they defeated Chesham United 1–0 in the semi-finals before losing 3–2 to Truro City in the final.
+During the season they also won the Berks & Bucks Senior Cup for the first time, winning the final against Marlow 1–0.
+A fifth-place finish in the Premier Division South in 2023–24 led to another play-off campaign, but they were beaten 2–1 by AFC Totton in the semi-finals.